 How to Pay to Ride COTA

-COTA offers a wide array of services to its customers, and we make paying for transportation fast, affordable and easy by accepting cash and other forms of payments, as well as reduced fair options for certain individuals and groups.
+COTA offers a wide array of services to its customers, and we make paying for transportation fast, affordable and easy by accepting cash and other forms of payments, as well as reduced fare options for certain individuals and groups.

 - Standard: operates throughout the day between 15 and 30 minutes apart